 The SDE++ is an operating subsidy.
 This means that you will receive a subsidy during the operating period of your project.
 You may be able to apply for a Stimulation of Sustainable Energy Production and Climate Transition (SDE++) subsidy if you are planning to produce renewable energy or to use carbon-reducing technologies.

 The SDE++ subsidy has the following features:

 Subsidisation of the unprofitable component

-Under the SDE++ scheme, you can apply for a subsidy to use renewable energy technologies and other carbon-reducing technologies.
-We subsidise the unprofitable component of each technology.
+Under the SDE++ scheme, you can apply for a subsidy to generate renewable energy or to reduce carbon dioxide.
+We subsidize the unprofitable component of each technology.
 This is the difference between the cost of the technology that reduces CO2 (the ‘base rate’) and the market value of the product that is generated by the technology (the ‘corrective amount’).
 The base rate is fixed for the entire subsidy period, but the corrective amount is set annually.
 The unprofitable component decreases when the market value rises, as does the amount of the subsidy you receive.
 Subsidies are granted for periods of 12 or 15 years.
 The duration of your subsidy depends on the technology used.

 A different base rate has been set for each technology.
 The base rate is the cost price for the production of renewable energy or the cost price of the reduction of CO2 emissions.
-This base rate is the largest subsidy rate for which you can apply.
+This base rate is the maximum subsidy rate for which you can apply.
 If you apply for a lower subsidy rate, you have a better chance of receiving a subsidy.
-Your application rate will be the same as or less than the base rate.
+Your application amount has to be the same as or lower than the base rate.